Software-Engineering-Group-UP/RSE-UP/chapters/bash_tools.md

 you may want to reorganize your files following the outline at the beginning of the next chapter.
-If you accidentally delete necessary files, you can start with a fresh copy of the data files by following the instructions in Section [](https://software-engineering-group-up.github.io/RSE-UP/chapters/getting_started/getting_started#downloading-the-data).
+If you accidentally delete necessary files, you can start with a fresh copy of the data files by following the instructions in Section [Downloading the Data](https://software-engineering-group-up.github.io/RSE-UP/chapters/getting_started#downloading-the-data).

 ### What does `>>` mean?